redhat-developer/intellij-openshift-connector/README.md

 ### Integration with the Kubernetes by Red Hat plugin

-Connection from the plugin to the cluster is managed through the well known kubeconfig file. in previous versions of this plugin, it was possible to switch between contexts inside this file but the features were very limited.
+Connection from the plugin to the cluster is managed through the well known kubeconfig file.
+In previous versions of this plugin, it was possible to switch between contexts inside this file but the features were very limited.
 In order to offer a better user experience for Kubernetes developers, all kubeconfig related features have been moved out from this plugin and delegated to the [Kubernetes by Red Hat plugin](https://plugins.jetbrains.com/plugin/15921-kubernetes-by-red-hat).

 So the Kubernetes by Red Hat plugin is now a required dependency of this plugin and you can access his features through the Kubernetes window: